kirbyfrugia/appleii-bluetooth-joystick/README.md

 So this let's you use a modern bluetooth gamepad on an Apple II.
 I'll probably still buy a joystick, but this was a fun project anyway.

-If you do anything with electronics -- and let's be honest, you shouldn't build one of these if you don't -- then you probably have a lot of parts on hand.
-The whole thing can be built for pretty cheap if you already have common parts like breadboards, resistors, diodes, etc. The actual parts are cheap, but you end up paying shipping costs and have to buy in bulk when you only need a couple of things.
-See the parts list at the bottom.
+If you do anything with electronics then you probably have a hoard of parts on hand.
+This project is cheap in theory if you already have common parts like breadboards, resistors, diodes, etc. Most of the components are cheap, but most come in bulk so you'll end up paying more if you don't already have some on hand.
+And digikey is great but shipping is $.

 Note: I also saw you can buy an A2io.
-It probably works better, but it was $55 and it seemed like it required using a mobile device.
+I'm sure it's better, but it was $55 and it looks like it requires using a mobile device.
 I didn't want to have to use a mobile app.

 # Credits